Ileana Garcia

-Ileana Garcia is an American Republican politician, who serves as a member of the Florida Senate.
+Ileana Garcia is an American politician who has served as a member of the Florida Senate since 2020.
+She is a member of the Republican Party.

 Early life

-Garcia is Cuban and was raised in Florida.
+Garcia is an American of Cuban descent and was raised in Florida.
 She pursued working in both television and radio.
 Garcia identifies as a Christian.

 Political career

 Garcia served as the first Hispanic female Deputy Press Secretary at the Department of Homeland Security under President Donald Trump.
-She founded the group Latinas for Trump and in 2016 was the Trump campaign's communications Director for Latino outreach.
+She founded the group Latinas for Trump and in 2016 was the Trump campaign's communications director for Latino outreach.

-Ileana Garcia has served as Chair and Vice Chair of the Children, Families, and Elder Affairs Committee, Vice Chair of Community Affairs, Vice Chair of Appropriations Committee on Health and Human Services, Vice Chair of the Rules Committee, and has been named chair of Appropriations Committee on Criminal and Civil Justice for 2025.
+Garcia has served as Chair and Vice Chair of the Children, Families, and Elder Affairs Committee, Vice Chair of Community Affairs, Vice Chair of Appropriations Committee on Health and Human Services, Vice Chair of the Rules Committee, and has been named chair of Appropriations Committee on Criminal and Civil Justice for 2025.

-Through appropriation requests, Senator Garcia has brought monetary support to her constituents over the years, including funds to help kids aging out of the foster care system, food banks, road improvements, numerous anti-flooding initiatives, funding for the Miami Beach Holocaust Memorial, as well as millions of dollars for improvements and protections for Biscayne Bay.
+Through appropriation requests, Garcia has brought monetary support to her constituents over the years, including funds to help kids aging out of the foster care system, food banks, road improvements, numerous anti-flooding initiatives, funding for the Miami Beach Holocaust Memorial, as well as millions of dollars for improvements and protections for Biscayne Bay.

 As Chair of the Children, Families, and Elder Affairs Committee, Garcia supported the “No Patient Left Alone Act,” which strengthened patient visitation rights in hospitals and nursing homes.
 She also filed legislation to guarantee nursing home patients the right to record their rooms, and helped fund the Mia Casa facility for senior citizens experiencing homelessness.
-Senator Garcia has also sponsored laws establishing a system in which schools can craft personalized “seizure action plans” for students with epilepsy has provided funding for Nicklaus Children’s Hospital’s Comprehensive Epilepsy Center, a Level 4 epilepsy center, designated by the National Association of Epilepsy Centers.
+Garcia has also sponsored laws establishing a system in which schools can craft personalized “seizure action plans” for students with epilepsy has provided funding for Nicklaus Children’s Hospital’s Comprehensive Epilepsy Center, a Level 4 epilepsy center, designated by the National Association of Epilepsy Centers.

-Garcia initiated measures to improve boating safety, enhance background screenings for apartment workers with potential access to living units, ban minors from getting a social media account, introduced a bill aimed at increasing oversight of community association managers and community association management firms,filed a bill aimed at improving Florida’s guardianship system, and was appointed to the Florida Alliance to End Human Traffickings Board of Directors.
+Garcia initiated measures to improve boating safety, enhance background screenings for apartment workers with potential access to living units, ban minors from getting a social media account, introduced a bill aimed at increasing oversight of community association managers and community association management firms, filed a bill aimed at improving Florida’s guardianship system, and was appointed to the Florida Alliance to End Human Traffickings Board of Directors.

 In March 2022 during debate for the Parental Rights in Education bill in the Florida Senate, Garcia stated, "Gay is not a permanent thing.
 LGBT is not a permanent thing, and it’s not a bad thing," and then told a personal story about a friend who is transgender.
 Garcia later apologized for failing “to convey the complexity and nuances of this matter,” and denounced those who sent her threats of physical harm.

 In June 2025, Garcia criticized Stephen Miller and the Trump Administration's immigration policy during his second term, though she did not criticize Trump himself.